quicwg/base-drafts/draft-ietf-quic-transport.md

-If the client received and processed a Retry packet, it MUST validate that the original_connection_id transport parameter is present and correct; otherwise, it validates that the transport parameter is absent.
+If the client received and processed a Retry packet, it MUST validate that the original_connection_id transport parameter is present and correct; otherwise, it MUST validate that the transport parameter is absent.
 A client MUST treat a failed validation as a connection error of type TRANSPORT_PARAMETER_ERROR.